Despite Market Conditions, HR Digital Transformation is Still Happening

 f.
 Learning technology: Corporate training and education programs are migrating to interactive online platforms created by HR technology vendors.
 Learning Management (LMS) software can customize training programs and track employee learning and performance.
 An LMS may also allow students to use interactive features such as threaded discussions, video conferencing, and discussion forums.

 Since remote and hybrid work shows no signs of becoming extinct, the need for compliance is more complicated -with distributed employees located in multiple areas or even countries.
 Recognizing this, HR technology tools such as Oyster are helping companies to adapt to remote/hybrid environments – creating locally compliant contracts, communicating employment terms, and keeping documentation centralized, safe and accessible.

 9. Self-service HR Tools

 HR leaders adopt employee self-service (ESS) and manager self-service (MSS) tools to improve service, reduce labor costs and shift the responsibility for handling routine transactions from HR to employees, managers, and job candidates.
 Self-service technologies that continue to trend upward include services like digital assistants and chatbots driven by AI.

 These trends are driving the Digital Transformation of HR, but it’s important to remember that this transformation is more about people than technology.
-IT leaders and HR teams need to involve key stakeholders in the solution sourcing process to ensure high user adoption.
-Finding solutions that drive innovation requires a thoroughly collaborative process that involves key stakeholders.
+IT leaders and HR teams need to involve key stakeholders in the solution-sourcing process to ensure high user adoption.
+Finding solutions that drive innovation requires a collaborative process involving key stakeholders.